 The main idea behind this is that there’s always a place for improvement.
 If you feel like your campaigns have improved after making data-based changes, a more extended analysis will allow you to identify the bright spots and enhance the campaign even more.

 It’s reasonable to expect that many people will be inclined to totally disregard this question and some may even be put off by it.
 Therefore, it makes sense to inform your customers about the reasons you’re collecting this type of data.

 Ideally, you’d have to explain that this information will allow them to have a considerable impact on your service and will enable it to improve and grow.
 The sense of purpose will considerably improve the rates at which your clientele will provide you with informative answers or even consider answering them in the first place.

 The “How did you hear about us” rarely works for businesses that don’t go the extra mile and optimize the user’s experience with them.
 By using these five simple steps, you’ll see a considerable boost in the rate at which your customers answer it.

 More importantly, you’ll see that the answers are much more descriptive and informative.

 We hope you’ve found this article useful.
-Good luck!
+Have fun & Good luck !